starkdg/reventis/README.md

 ```

 Return all events for a given object - optionally over a given time period.
 Time period is
-given by t1 to t2 in the form of MM-DD-YYYY HH:MM[:SS].
-Results are returned in an array
+given by t1 to t2 in the iso timestamp form of YYYY-MM-DDTHH:MM[:SS].
+Results are returned in
-of arrays.
+an array of arrays.
 Each inner array composed of
 [descr, event_id, object_id, longitude, latitude, datetime].
 Complexity is on the order of O(K), where K is the number of events for the object.